ajaygupta1711/Playwright_PoC_PCore_App_Features_27Nov2024/README.md

 ## Features:
-* TC01_Verify Login Successful with Valid Credential.
+1. TC01_Verify Login Successful with Valid Credential.
-* TC02_Navigate On Assign Ticket Page.
+2. TC02_Navigate On Assign Ticket Page.
-* TC03_Fill the details on the assign ticket page.
+3. TC03_Fill the details on the assign ticket page.
-* TC04_Navigate On Timesheet Page.
+4. TC04_Navigate On Timesheet Page.
-* TC05_Fill the details on the timesheet page.
+5. TC05_Fill the details on the timesheet page.

+## Pages:
+1. LoginPage.js
+2. NavigateAssignTicketPage.js
+3. NavigateTimesheetPage.js
+4. AddAssignTicketPage.js
+5. AddTimesheetPage.js

+## Utils:
+1. Credentials.json
+2. TicketDetails.json
+3. TimesheetDetails.json

+## Report:
+The 'index.html' shows all test results in detail.

+## Screenshot:
+It is added at the end of each test execution for validating the page.

+## 'Readme.md':
+It contains complete details about the developed proof of concept.

 ## Commands to setup the Playwright system and executing the scripts on Local Machine:

 1. Open the command prompt and navigate to the path where the respository is saved.
 2. Use below commands:
 * Playwright Installation: npm init playwright -D
 * Version Check: npx playwright -version
 * Run all the tests: npx playwright test